Before Your Arrival at FHWS

 - Without having received your declaration of acceptance, the Department of Student Affairs (HSST) cannot prepare your student ID card.

 - For degree programmes restricted on admission: your place to study will be passed on if you do not send the declaration of acceptance to FHWS by the deadline!

 - The declaration of acceptance lists all documents that are missing for enrolment.
-You can hand them in to the Student Affairs Office at FHWS (HSST) after your arrival at FHWS during the enrolment period.
+Please consider the five steps of online enrolment.

 Please note that FHWS, like all German universities, cannot offer accommodation for its students.
 Being accepted as a student at FHWS does not mean that you automatically have accommodation!

 It is very difficult to find accommodation in Würzburg and in Schweinfurt.
 Therefore, we recommend you to apply for accommodation as early as possible in your home country.
 Make sure to look for several alternatives, too.
 Do not rely on just one accommodation offer!
 Note: In Germany, only a contract in writing is legally binding!